TantikornC/Disaster-Classification/README.md

 **After:** "our deeds are the reason of this earthquake may allah forgive us all"

 ### 4. Model Training and Evaluation
-After finalizing the data preparation steps, the model training process was initiated.
-Given the nature of the text data and the classification task, I opted to use a Recurrent Neural Network (RNN) architecture to capture the sequential patterns in the text data.
+After finalizing the data preparation, the next step was to design and train a model capable of processing the text, keywords, and URLs associated with each tweet.
+Given the nature of the problem, a deep learning model was employed, leveraging the power of Recurrent Neural Networks (RNN) for handling sequential data.

 - **Model Architecture:**
-  - **Embedding Layer:** This layer represents the textual data in a dense vector space.
-  - **RNN Layer:** Processes the sequential data.
+  - **Text Input:** The model starts with a text input layer, where the textual data is passed through an Embedding layer.
+This layer converts the text data into dense vectors of size 128.
+These vectors are then fed into an LSTM layer with 64 units, which captures the sequential patterns within the text.
+To prevent overfitting, a Dropout layer with a rate of 0.6 is applied after the LSTM.
+  - **Keyword Input:** The keywords associated with each tweet are processed through a separate input layer.
+No additional layers were applied to this input, as the keywords were already processed and encoded.
+  - **URL Input:** The presence of URLs in the tweet is represented by a binary input layer.
+  - **Combined Input:** The outputs from the LSTM, keyword input, and URL input layers are concatenated into a single vector, which represents the combined features of the tweet.
+  - **Dense Layer:** The concatenated vector is passed through a Dense layer with 64 units and a tanh activation function, which introduces non-linearity into the model.
-  - **Dense Layer:** A fully connected layer with a sigmoid activation function is used to output the binary classification result.
+  - **Output Layer:** Finally, the output layer consists of a single neuron with a sigmoid activation function, producing the probability of the tweet belonging to the target class.

-- **Training Process:**
-  - **Loss Function:** Binary cross-entropy.
+- **Model Compilation and Training:**
+  - **Loss Function:** The model was compiled using the binary cross-entropy loss function, which is suitable for binary classification tasks.
-  - **Optimizer:** Adam optimizer.
+  - **Optimizer:** The Adam optimizer was selected for its efficiency in training deep learning models.
-  - **Training & Validation:** The data was split into training and validation sets, allowing the model's performance to be monitored during training.
+  - **Early Stopping:** To prevent overfitting and ensure the best model is retained, Early Stopping was implemented, monitoring the validation loss.
+If the validation loss did not improve for three consecutive epochs by a minimum of 0.01, training was halted, and the model with the best performance was restored.
+  - **Model Checkpointing:** Additionally, the ModelCheckpoint callback was used to save the model weights corresponding to the best validation loss during training.

+The model was trained over 100 epochs with a batch size of 128, using the training and validation datasets.
+The training process was enhanced by the use of Early Stopping and Model Checkpointing, which ensured that the model generalizes well to unseen data.

 <p align="center">
   <img src="./assets/images/model_accuracy.png" alt="Model Accuracy" width="45%"/>